monch1962/kube-pg-backup-restore/README.md

 ## Option: Postgres running on a remote system, or as a public cloud service (DBaaS)

+In some instances, you either won't have access to the container running Postgres, or Postgres itself may be running as a service.
+This is a common scenario case for public cloud services e.g. AWS RDS, AWS Aurora, GCP CloudSQL, Azure Database for Postgres; you won't have access to a "database server" as such.

+In this case a different approach can be used bo backup/restore over TCP connections.

 ### Backup via TCP connection

-In some instances, you either won't have access to the container running Postgres, or Postgres itself may be running as a service.
-This is a common use case for public cloud services e.g. AWS RDS, AWS Aurora, GCP CloudSQL, Azure Database for Postgres.
-In this case a different approach can be used.

-In this case, you need a Postgres client installed somewhere with access to the Postgres instance.
-Running a Postgres client instance inside a Docker container will often be the best approache.g.:
+You need a Postgres client installed somewhere with access to the Postgres instance.
+Running a Postgres client instance inside a Docker container such as `jbergknoff/postgresql-client` will often be the best approach e.g.:

 `$ docker run -v /path/for/backup:/var/pgdata -it --rm --entrypoint pg_dump jbergknoff/postgresql-client -h HOST -U USER -f /var/pg_data/mydump.sql DATABASE`